 What is the procedure for repairing an eardrum?

-There are two procedures that can be used, depending on the size of the perforation and what other areas of the middle ear may be affected, myringoplasty and tympanoplasty.
+Two procedures can be used depending on the size of the perforation and what other areas of the middle ear may be affected: myringoplasty and tympanoplasty.

 What is the procedure for a myringoplasty?